 The oil pan heater, battery heater and fuel filter heater (if equipped) are activated with a thermostat and will turn on and off as needed.
-The coolant heater is powered by a shore power 120V electrical connection that can be found in the convenience receptacle.
+The coolant heater is powered by a shore power 120V electrical connection.
 The crankcase ventilation heater is powered by the generator and will stay on when the engine is operating in cold weather conditions.

-Figure 3-4.
+Figure 3-6.
 Cold Weather Starting Guidelines

-A No Aids
+Α No Aids

 В Electric Air Heat

-C Block Heat
+С Block Heat

 D Ether

 E Electric Air Heat and Block Heat

 F Ether and Block Heat

-Use cold weather starting aids as needed according to Figure 3-4.
+Use cold weather starting aids as needed according to Figure 3-6.
 Follow supplier instructions for starting aids provided on engine.
-A booster battery can be connected if needed (see Using a Booster Battery or Charger (if equipped)).
+A booster battery can be connected if needed (see Using a Booster Battery or Charger (If Equipped)).